Henry N. Manney III

-Henry Newman Manney III (March 27, 1922 – March 15, 1988) was a correspondent and journalist best known for his writings on automobiles, motorcycles, auto racing, and travel.
+Henry Newman Manney III (March 27, 1922 – March 15, 1988) was an American correspondent and journalist best known for his writings on automobiles, motorcycles, auto racing, and travel.

 Early years and education

-Henry N. Manney III was born in Quantico, Virginia on 27 March 1922.
+Henry N. Manney III was born in Quantico, Virginia, on 27 March 1922.
 He was the son of Marine Colonel and Silver Star recipient Henry N. Manney Junior, and the grandson of US Navy Chief of the Bureau of Equipment, Rear-Admiral Henry N. Manney.

 Manney attended Duke University, where he majored in English.
 He joined the United States Army in 1943 as a private and was stationed at Truax Field in Wisconsin.
 He served for three years as a radar mechanic.
 When his military career ended Manney used his G.I.
 Bill education benefits to pay for ballet lessons.
 He met ballerina Margaret Anne Statz, daughter of Major League outfielder Arnold "Jigger" Statz, in a studio, and the two were part of a ballet company that toured briefly through the US and Central and South America.

-For a time Manney worked in sales at Jim Barlow's International Motors prior to the start of his writing career.
+For a time Manney worked in sales at Jim Barlow's International Motors before the start of his writing career.